 - Big Fish Overall: All teams must mark their big fish.
-Largest fish by weight will be used in case of a tie.
+Largest fish by weight will be used.
+(Ties will be split)

 - Anyone caught cheating or in violation of these rules will be disqualified.
 No entry fees will be returned, and that Captain may be banned from any future EPSFA fishing competitions.
 Furthermore, anyone caught cheating in EPSFA tournaments, or any other fishing related competitions will be banned from entering any EPSFA events.